Training360/Angular-architect-library/README.md

   "font-awesome": "^4.7.0"
 },
 ```
-- Import Bootstrap into the css:
+- Import Bootstrap into the CSS:

 ## Run the project
 - `npx nx run library-app:serve`